 The concept of "refugee" we envisage as something transitory, unstable and passing.
 Every Jew was once a refugee, if not himself, then his father, and if not literally then allegorically.
 This essence of the refugee is close and understandable to us all, but never as a phenomenon of multiple years.
 And here are Jews in the camps who have been meandering here and there for six or seven years.
 First from Poland to Russia, then receding into Asia and back to American Germany – a permanent migration.
 And these Jews have confidence enough even in such circumstances to erect families, raise children.

-The repatriates’ arrival from Poland to the zones of occupation in Germany and Austria greatly increased the Jewish population in the DP camps.
+The repatriates’ arrival from Poland to the American occupation zones in Germany and Austria greatly increased the Jewish population in the displaced persons camps.
 By the end of 1946, those repatriates accounted for two-thirds of the overall Jewish population in the DP camps.
-In the American Zone of Occupation in Germany, the number of Jewish DPs in the camps increased almost four-fold in less than a year, from 40,000 at the beginning of 1946 to about 145,000 in the end of the same year.
-In the American zone in Austria, their numbers increased five-fold between the end of 1945 and the end of 1946 up to about 28,000.
+In the American occupation zone in Germany, the number of Jewish displaced persons increased almost four times in less than a year, from 40,000 at the beginning of 1946 to about 145,000 in the end of the same year.
+In the American zone in Austria, their numbers increased five times between the end of 1945 and the end of 1946 up to about 28,000.
 This massive influx changed much about life in the camps.
 I will shortly focus on the material scarcity this tremendous created in the camps.

 The sharp, rapid rise in the population of Jewish DPs caused serious hardship for the aid organizations.
 The Polish-Jewish repatriates arrived at the DP camps after weeks of travelling from the Soviet Union to Germany and Austria, and after years of wandering, hunger, and illness.
 They were exhausted, starving, and in some cases also ill, and they had few, if any, possessions.

 Immediately upon their arrival in the displaced persons camps, the deprivation and exhaustion of these new displaced persons were readily apparent.
-A letter sent to the secretary of the Joint in New York described their arrival to the camps in this way:
+A letter sent to the secretary of the Joint in New York described their arrival to the camps:

 This morning about 1200 men women and children arrived in the new camp of Mikelsdorf.
 What they found is a tent city build on an air field.
 Each person was issued two blankets and nothing else.
 There is no running water and a rowe [!] of latrines was built in the middle of the camp.
 Field kitchens are used to feed the people.
 The group which came today is just a part of the 5000 expected in this installation which is to be run by the army [… ]